Statement of Policies

 Under new federal regulations that became effective on July 1, 2011, Stanford is required to implement Satisfactory Academic Progress (SAP) policies to ensure that students receiving federal student aid are making adequate progress toward completing their degree programs.
 Federal student aid includes Federal Work-Study, Perkins Loans, Direct Subsidized/Unsubsidized Loans, Direct PLUS Loans, and TEACH Grants.

-The information on this page applies to all graduate students in the Schools of Earth Sciences, Education, Engineering, and Humanities & Sciences, and non-M.D. students in the School of Medicine, who are requesting federal student aid funds for Autumn Quarter 2011 or any subsequent quarter.
+The information on this page applies to all graduate students in the School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities & Sciences; and School of Medicine (non-M.D. students), who are requesting federal student aid funds for Autumn Quarter 2011 or any subsequent quarter.
 Students at the Law School, Graduate School of Business, and School of Medicine (M.D. program) should contact the Financial Aid Office at their school for information about SAP policies for federal student aid.

 Conditions for Making Satisfactory Academic Progress